styriandev/ws-jungheinrich-rxjs-211123/exercises/contextual-template-states-error-handling.md

 The only actual option we have is to give the stream a replacement observable to continue.
 Right now, our replacement stream is `NEVER`.

-Let's change that and instead of returning `NEVER` we just return `this.movies$`, which essentially returns yet another cold version of the stream we are already listening to.
+Let's change that and instead of returning `NEVER` we need to return our original stream again.

+This will be a tricky one, as the `activatedRoute.params` is a `BehaviorSubject`, thus always emitting a value on subscription.
+You will need to find a way to not run into an infinite loop, so be careful :)

 <details>
-  <summary>restore functionality on catchError</summary>
+  <summary>restore functionality on catchError -> INFINITE LOOP</summary>

+> Be careful, you end up in an infinite loop with this

 ```ts